 Projects in OmniFocus allow you to break down lists of tasks in any way you like.
 Sometimes I treat projects like actual time-bound initiatives, other times I just use them as convenient groupings.
-This saves me from to do lists on random scraps of paper spread around my house and wallet, or from just jotting stuff down in the Notes app on my phone.
-I have all my areas of life in ONE place, but they are organized in ways which are meaningful to me.
+This saves me from to-do lists on random scraps of paper spread around my house and wallet, or from just jotting stuff down in the Notes app on my phone.
+I have all my areas of life in ONE place, but they are organized in ways that are meaningful to me.
 And I can re-organize them as situations change.
 This saves me from being overwhelmed by endless disconnected lists.
 I’ve also taken advantage of the new tags feature in OmniFocus 3.
 While a task can exist in only one Project, it can have an infinite number of tags.
 I use these for things like “office” which allows me to filter for everything that I need to be in the office to do.
 “Boss” is usually questions or things I need to get input from my boss on, so if I catch a meeting with him I can ask a bunch of stuff at once.
-“Phone” is calls I need to make.
+“Phone” is for calls I need to make.
 I hate making phone calls so it’s nice to pump myself up and do them all at once.

 You get the idea.

 The last way OmniFocus helps me be more productive is by making sure that I am forever reassessing my priorities.
-OmniFocus has a weekly review section which makes you go through every project, task by task, and clarify, reorganize, or delete it.
+OmniFocus has a weekly review section that makes you go through every project, task by task, and clarify, reorganize, or delete it.
 This means you aren’t letting your system get bogged down with tasks that are too vague, or which are no longer necessary.

 Also, we need to recognize that our priorities are constantly changing.
 Something that you captured a few weeks ago, that was eminently important that it be done, now might not matter at all.
 You can delete it and move on.
 Just because it’s in your system doesn’t mean it needs to be done.
-The system is a just a tool.
+A system is just a tool.

 Every Sunday night or Monday morning I review all of my OmniFocus projects.
-I take great satisfaction in making my to do list cleaner and more actionable.
+I take great satisfaction in making my to-do list cleaner and more actionable.
 So, when I start my week I’m ready to tackle whatever is next.